atsui888/Intelligent-Reasoning-Systems/README.md

 In this module, we will be using a forward chaining rule engine and combining it with a fuzzy inference systems.

+Demo
   - 01 CRISP Forward Chaining Rules Engine_Demo.ipynb
   - 02 CRISP Forward Chaining Rules Engine_Intelligent Financial Butler.ipynb

+Application
+  - 03 App Investor Profile.py
+  - 04 App Simple_CRISP_Rule_Engine.py